Bless All Nations

 GLOBAL MISSION

-After his resurrection, Jesus commanded his disciples to herald the kingdom to “all nations,” a mission that must be completed before his return.
+After his resurrection, Jesus commanded his disciples to herald the Kingdom to “all nations,” a mission that must be completed before his return.
 Thus, the salvation of the “nations” is pivotal to the plan of redemption - (Matthew 24:14, 28:18-20).

 Likewise, he commissioned the disciples to be “witnesses for me both in Jerusalem and in all Judea, and in Samaria and UNTO THE END OF THE EARTH.”
-The last clause alludes to the prophecy of the Servant of Yahweh in Isaiah:
+This last clause alludes to the prophecy of the Servant of Yahweh in Isaiah:

 • I will also give you for a light to the nations that you may be my salvation UNTO THE END OF THE EARTH”- (Isaiah 49:6, Acts 1:7-9).

-In his concluding declaration, “promise” is singular in number and refers to the promised gift of the Holy Spirit.
-“To all that are far off” is another allusion to the prophecy in Isaiah - Hear, O isles, unto me; and hearken, YOU PEOPLES FROM FAR; Yahweh has called me from the womb… I will also give you for a light to the nations that you may be my salvation UNTO THE END OF THE EARTH” - (Isaiah 49:1-6).
+In his concluding declaration, the term “promise” is singular in number and refers to the promise of the Gift of the Holy Spirit.
+Moreover, the phrase, “To all that are far off,” is another allusion to the prophecy in Isaiah - “Hear, O isles, unto me; and hearken, YOU PEOPLES FROM FAR; Yahweh has called me from the womb… I will also give you for a light to the nations that you may be my salvation UNTO THE END OF THE EARTH” - (Isaiah 49:1-6).

-In the third chapter of Acts, Peter prays for the lame man at the entrance to the Temple, declaring that “the God of Abraham, Isaac, and Jacob” healed him in the name of “His Servant” – Jesus:
+In the third chapter of Acts, Peter prays for the lame man at the entrance to the Temple, declaring that “the God of Abraham, Isaac, and Jacob” healed him in the name of “His Servant,” Jesus:

 • All the “prophets from Samuel and them that followed after, as many as have spoken, told of these days.
 You are the sons of the prophets and of the covenant that God made with your fathers, saying to Abraham, and IN YOUR SEED SHALL ALL THE CLANS OF THE EARTH BE BLESSED.
 Unto you first God, having raised his Servant, sent him to bless you by turning away every one of you from your iniquities” - (Acts 3:25).